 Imagine that someone you aren’t attracted to approaches you for a date.
 How would you respond?
-I bet most of you said that you would decline the offer and move on, right?
-Although that may be how you think you would react in this situation, a new set of studies just published in Psychological Sciences suggests that some of you would have a harder time saying no than you might expect.
+Most of you probably said that you’d decline the offer and move on, right?
+Although that may be how you think you would react in this situation, a set of studies published in the journal Psychological Sciences suggests that some of you would have a harder time saying no than you might expect.

 In the first study, 150 college students were asked to create their own dating profiles, which they were led to believe would be shared with other participants.
 Afterward, they were asked to evaluate a set of three profiles supposedly created by other people from the study.
 Half of the participants were told that these people were in an adjacent room and they might get to meet one of them (the “real” condition); the other half were told that these people took part in an earlier session and were not available to meet, so participants should just imagine that these folks were around (the “hypothetical” condition).

 Next, participants selected their favorite of the three profiles.
 They were then given a photo of an unattractive person who was supposedly the profile creator, along with fake feedback from this unattractive person, which clearly stated their interest in going on a date with the participant.
 Again, participants in the real condition were led to believe that this feedback was from an actual person in the next room, while those in the hypothetical condition knew it was fake and were simply asked to play along.

 Participants then filled out a questionnaire in which they were asked whether they would like to exchange contact information with the unattractive person for the purpose of arranging a date.
 After this, participants were asked several questions about why they did or did not want to meet the other person.